-Bulk carriers, or bulkers, are ships designed primarily for the transportation of solid bulk cargoes.
-These cargoes are generally uniform in composition and are loaded directly into the cargo space without any intermediate form of containment.
+Dry bulk cargoes are generally uniform in composition and are loaded directly into the cargo space without any intermediate containment.

 Our tanker specialists have highly credible industry experience: their practical experience at different command levels onboard seagoing vessels or as senior managers at storage terminals arms them with extensive practical experience.

 Heavy lift shipping is a very particular trade, often involving the sea transportation of extremely heavy and voluminous loads, requiring special care and preparation.
 Our specialists understand the specific challenges of these high-value cargoes and the challenges they present.

 The risks associated with the carriage of hazardous cargoes are very significant and are the cause of many marine incidents each year.

 Just as ‘The Cargo Handbook’ has positioned BMT as the authority on cargo transportation, our work authoring ‘The Container Handbook’ is acknowledged across the industry as the benchmark.

 BMT share their experiences in salvaging a cargo worth several million Euros from the seabed in the Mediterranean.

 Marine Director at BMT Surveys describes what surveyors can do to turn an apparent total loss of high quality fuel into the acceptance of a sound product.

 Olivier van der Kruijs

 Olivier van der Kruijs describes new processes that will lead to ship condition surveys being conducted more efficiently.